10 Tween Chores Your Middle Schooler Needs for Survival

 Help them with the basics of making their bed the first few times and realize that they’re probably not going to care about hospital corners.
 After that, they’re on their own.

-Wake Up On Own
+Wake Up On Their Own

 You’re probably in the habit of functioning as your kiddos alarm clock but learning to wake up on your own is a definite skill, especially if you’re not raising a morning person.
 The day will come when you won’t be there to make sure they’re not snoozing through their morning math class or late for work.